Spectral Change Point Estimation for High Dimensional Time Series by Sparse Tensor Decomposition

+Assumption \ref{ass:factor} imposes conditions on the sparse spectral norm of the spectral densities $\mbf{f}(v_q,\omega)$ and their increments $\mbf{g}_q(\omega)$.
+Note that the RHS of (\ref{eqn:cond-max-r}) ensues from (\ref{eqn:cond-max}).
+These quantities are related in the following sense:

-Assumption \ref{ass:factor} specifies a sparse change point setting that presumes changes in $\mbf{f}(t,\omega)$ may occur only over a subset of frequencies that are specific to the change point.
+Assumption \ref{ass:factor} allows but does not require that changes in $\mbf{f}(t,\omega)$ occur only over a subset of frequencies that are specific to the change point.
 That is, the spectrum may remain constant at some frequencies but change over time at others.
-The frequencies in $\mbb{F}_q$ are referred to as the change-point (CP) frequencies from the $q$-th segment to the $q+1$-th segment.
-For each $\omega \in \mbb{F}_q$, we further assume that only a few series experience spectral change at $\omega$, and such series are referred to as the CP series, the collection of which is denoted as $\mbb{S}_q^{\omega}$.
-Furthermore, let $\mbb{S}=\bigcup_{q}\bigcup_{\omega}\mbb{S}_q^{\omega}$, and $\mbb{F}=\bigcup_q \mbb{F}_q$ be the set of all CP series and CP frequencies, respectively.
-If the number of change points is finite, then $\delta_N$ in Assumption \ref{ass:v} can be taken as some positive fraction, otherwise, it generally decreases to zero with increasing $N$.
+This relaxation could be useful in fields where specific frequency change is common, such as neuroscience.
+The frequencies in $\mbb{F}_q$ are referred to as the change-point frequencies at the $q$-th break.
+For each $\omega \in \mbb{F}_q$, we assume that only a set of series experience spectral change at $\omega$, and such series are referred to as the CP series, the collection of which is denoted as $\mbb{S}_q^{\omega}$.
+Furthermore, let $\mbb{F}=\{\mbb{F}_q, 1\leq q \leq Q\}$ and $\mbb{S}=\{\mbb{S}_q^{\omega}, 1\leq q \leq Q, \omega \in \mbb{F}_q\}$ be the list of all CP frequencies and CP series, respectively.
+We remark that while our methodology performs optimally in the sparse series case, which is demonstrated in Theorem \ref{thm:tensor}, it could be applied in non-sparse settings as well.

-Our goal is to detect the number and location of the change points ($\mbb{V}$ and its cardinality $|\mbb{V}|$), as well as the corresponding CP frequencies and CP series ($\mbb{F}$ and $\mbb{S}$).
+Our goal is to detect the number and location of the change points, as well as the corresponding CP frequencies and CP series ($\mbb{F}$ and $\mbb{S}$).